Aisha-Yusuff/CV/README.md

 <h2 id="hobbies"> Hobbies </h2>

-🎂 Baking: I love baking and I often bake cakes for my friends and family.
+🎂 <b>Baking<b>: I love baking and I often bake cakes for my friends and family.

 🛫 Travel: I thoroughly enjoy traveling, experiencing different cultures, and learning about the history of all the places I visit.